Local Builders Who Do Small Jobs

 Handyman / multi-trade Minor repairs, basic fitting, small maintenance tasks Often quicker availability; great for a “to-do list” visit Not ideal for brickwork/structural tasks; quality varies; confirm insurance

-Builder (small works) Brickwork repairs, making good, small carpentry jobs, minor alterations Stronger on “building fabric” issues; can handle knock-on repairs May have minimum charge; may prioritise larger projects
+Builder (small works) Brickwork repairs, making good, small carpentry jobs, and minor alterations Stronger on “building fabric” issues; can handle knock-on repairs May have a minimum charge; may prioritise larger projects

 Specialist trade (plasterer/tiler/bricklayer/joiner) One clearly-defined skill job Often best finish + efficiency for that trade If the job expands, you may need to coordinate more than one trade